DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 }
 ~~~

-#### Adding styles
+#### Add styles

-To display To Do List correctly, you need to provide the corresponding styles.
-For this purpose, you can create the **todo.component.css** file in the **src/app/todo/** directory and specify important styles for To Do List and its container:
+Provide the styles for To Do List and its containers.
+Create *todo.component.css* in the *src/app/todo/* directory and specify the required styles:

 ~~~css title="todo.component.css"
 /* import To Do List styles */